devcybiko/gregsmithwiki/content/computing/remarkable2.md

 Battery | 2 weeks on a charge | 10 hrs on a charge |
 Marker | No charging | 12hrs on a charge |
 Marker | No need for connectivity | Bluetooth 4.0
-Processor | 1.2 ghz 2-core ARM | 2.4ghz 4-core
+Processor | 1.2 ghz 2-core ARM | 2.4ghz 4-core Bionic
+RAM | 1GB | 8GB
+Storage | 8 GB | 32 GB
+note: iPad requires significantly more processor and memory to drive its OS and Color display
+note: iPad requires significantly more storage to keep its larger OS, and many Aps

 * PRICE: R2: $18 more expensive than iPad
 * R2: grayscale eInk display, iPad 8: color Retina display
 * Battery: R2: 2 weeks on a charge, iPad 8: 10 hrs
 * Marker: No charging, Apple Pencil: 12hrs on a charge
 * R2: Processor 1.2ghz, 1GBRAM, iPad: 2.4ghz, 8GB RAM
-(note: iPad requires significantly more processor to drive its OS and Color display)

 If you're in the market for a note-taking device that is close to paper, Remarkable is point-for-point on target with an iPad 8.
 But if you want a general purpose computer, you really should not be looking at Remarkable 2.